60-de-QI/VulQIan/README.md

 19.  :construction: Physics Simulation
 20.  :construction: Tooling and Editor

-Please note that this roadmap is a general guideline and can be adjusted based on your preferences and project requirements.
-Each feature builds upon the previous ones, allowing you to incrementally expand your engine's capabilities while deepening your understanding of the underlying concepts and technologies.
+Please note that this roadmap is a general guideline and can be adjusted based of my preferences and project requirements.
+Each feature builds upon the previous ones, allowing me to incrementally expand the engine's capabilities while deepening my understanding of the underlying concepts and technologies.

 ## Getting Started